 The photo here is mediocre at best as I’m frankly too tired (and tipsy) to take any kind of Pinterest-worthy flatlay.
-The downing and not sipping (sorry, Mum) of Port has marked the end of an exhausting day juggling homeschooling my two kids aged 8 and 10 with a side dish of tech issues, work and all the shizz that comes with having kids at home (cooking, preparing snacks and cleaning with a well deserved McDonald’s for dinner tonight thankfully.
+I’ll replace it later!
+The downing and not sipping (sorry, Mum) of Port has marked the end of an exhausting day juggling homeschooling my two kids aged 8 and 10 with a side dish of tech issues, work and all the shizz that comes with having kids at home (cooking, a hundred snacks a day and cleaning with a well deserved McDonald’s for dinner tonight thankfully.
 I feel done in.

 This doesn’t meant to be a wallowing ‘woe is me’ blog post by the way as so many people out there have it far harder than I do (the keyworkers, for a start) and teachers have been absolute heroes turning around remote learning and live lessons with the tiniest of notice but in just a short 24 hours since writing my positive blog post on the (unofficial) start of homeschool, I’ve spiralled into an emotional mess who threatened to run away a mere three times today.
 Going on Twitter, I’m not alone.
 We’re collectively floundering, exhausted from yet another (neccessary) lockdown and the pressures that come with it.

 Life feels a little bleak right so I’m throwing myself back into Episode 1, Series 1 of Schitt’s Creek because that’s the world I’d like to live in right now and I’m about to nosedive into a chocolate mousse.